earthlab/earthpy/docs/get-started.rst

-Get Started With Earthpy
+Get Started With EarthPy
 ========================

-Earthpy is a python package devoted to working with spatial and remote sensing data.
-Earthpy also contains an IO module that supports downloading data for the earth lab earth analytics courses.
+EarthPy is a python package devoted to working with spatial and remote sensing data.
+EarthPy also contains an IO module that supports downloading data for the Earth Lab earth analytics courses.

-Earthpy Modules
+EarthPy Modules
 ---------------

 - Spatial: Various functions for loading, manipulating, and displaying raster data